Does that name ring a bell?

-I remember being a little boy at the time and watching this game at my Bubbe and Poppa’s (grandma/grandpa) house and when that ball traveled over the fence, I ran out of the living room towards the front door screaming, yelling and waving my arms (fully-functioning at the time) all around.
+I remember being a little boy at the time and watching this game at my Bubbe and Poppa’s (grandma/grandpa) house.
+When that ball traveled over the fence, I ran out of the living room towards the front door screaming, yelling and waving my arms (fully functioning at the time) all around.

 The Indians had WON the game.
 Nothing else mattered.
 Life was perfect.
 I’m going to scream.

 But then, it happened…